 There is probably no greater taboo in America than the sexual abuse of a child.
 Yet, we see in the news an apparently endless stream of stories involving adults who betrayed the community’s trust and preyed upon the children in their charge.
-These stories involve teachers, principals, coaches, pastors, youth ministers, camp counselors and others who pretended concern, but acted for sick gratification.
-The cost to abused children is dear; studies show that victims of sexual abuse may develop low self-esteem, a feeling of worthlessness and a distorted view of sexual relations.
-Children may become withdrawn and mistrustful of adults, and even suicidal.
+These stories involve teachers, principals, coaches, pastors, youth ministers, camp counselors, and others who pretended concern but acted for sick gratification.
+The cost to abused children is dear; studies show that victims of sexual abuse may develop low self-esteem, a feeling of worthlessness, and a distorted view of sexual relations.
+Children may become withdrawn, mistrustful of adults, and even suicidal.

-At Lanier Law Group, P.A., we fight for justice for injured youth in Raleigh, Wilmington, Durham, Greensboro, Asheville, Burlington, Fayetteville, Greenville, Winston-Salem, Jamestown and Charlotte.
-For the victims, holding their abuser accountable may be an empowering and liberating experience.
+At Lanier Law Group, P.A., we fight for justice for injured and abused youth throughout the state of North Carolina.
+For victims, holding their abuser accountable may be an empowering and liberating experience.
 Taking action may also deter pedophiles from claiming additional victims and force institutions to reform their hiring and supervision practices.

-Our justice system provides remedies in criminal and civil court.
-The goal of criminal court is to punish a wrongdoer, while the goal of civil court is to compensate the victim.
-If your child has been the victim of an abuser, you should demand a criminal investigation.
+The U.S. justice system provides remedies for sexual abuse survivors in both criminal and civil court.
+The goal of criminal court is to punish a wrongdoer while the goal of civil court is to compensate the victim.
+If your child has been the victim of sexual abuse, you should demand a criminal investigation.
 A conviction would be vindication for your child’s suffering and may also help the possible civil case against the abuser or the institution that allowed the abuse to happen.

-In a civil action for child abuse, a victim may be able to sue for the physical and emotional harm the victim suffered and may continue to suffer.
+In a civil action for child sexual abuse, the victim may be able to sue for the physical and emotional harm he or she suffered and continues to suffer.
 A victim may include as an economic loss the projected costs for psychological therapy over the course of a lifetime.
-Unlike a criminal prosecution that requires proof beyond a reasonable doubt, a civil lawsuit only requires proof by a preponderance of the evidence; meaning, that it was more likely than not that the child was abused.
+Unlike a criminal prosecution, which requires proof beyond a reasonable doubt, a civil lawsuit only requires proof by a preponderance of the evidence, meaning that it was more likely than not that the child was abused.
 Because of the tender age of the victim and the terrible, haunting consequences of abuse, jury awards tend to be very generous.

-However, the unfortunate reality of child abuse cases is that the perpetrators usually don’t have sufficient assets to cover damage awards.
-Accused child molesters can easily spend every cent they possess fighting criminal charges before a civil lawsuit even begins.
-A perpetrator’s insurance does not cover liability, since the abuse of a child is a deliberate act.
+However, the unfortunate reality of child sexual abuse cases is that the perpetrators usually don’t have sufficient assets to cover damage awards.
+Accused child molesters can easily spend every cent they have fighting criminal charges before a civil lawsuit even begins.
+A perpetrator’s insurance does not cover liability since the abuse of a child is a deliberate act.
 How, then, can a victim recover?